fedimint/fedimint/docs/database.md

 follow the [adapter pattern](https://en.wikipedia.org/wiki/Adapter_pattern) to wrap and isolate the features.
 Below is an explanation of each interface/struct.

+## Migrations
+In order to avoid breaking changes, `fedimintd`, `gatewayd`, and the client must know of the structure of the data written to disk.
+If a code upgrade has occurred, it is possible that the new version of the code expects the data written to disk to be structured differently.
+When this happens, a database migration must occur to maintain backwards compatiability.
+Migrations are defined on a per-module basis in the `get_database_migrations` function and applied using `apply_migrations`.

+Since introducing a database breaking change is easy (just modifying a struct), tests have been introduced to catch DB breaking changes. `prepare_migration_snapshots` will prepare a database backup of dummy data for a module. `test_migrations` will try to read from this database backup.
+If the structure of the data has changed and the backup cannot be reading, this test will fail.

+There are sometimes when making a DB breaking change is intentional.
+In that case, to fix the migration tests, `prepare_migration_snapshot` needs to be updated to reflect the new structure of the data.
+Then, the db/ folder at the root of the repository needs to be deleted.
+Then `cargo test prepare_migration_snapshot` can be run to re-generate the database backup. `test_migrations` will need to be updated to read the newly added/modified data.

 ### Interfaces
  - **ISingleUseDatabaseTransaction** - The interface that each adapter struct implements.
 The main difference with this interface is that commit_tx does not take self by move.